TheFinestArtist/FinestWebView-Android/README.md

 #### Status Bar Color & Toolbar Color

-Status bar color will be set as 'colorPrimaryDark' of style you set for FinestWebViewActivity.
+Status bar color will be set as `colorPrimaryDark` of FinestWebViewActivity's theme.
-Toolbar color will be set as 'colorPrimary' of style you set for FinestWebViewActivity.
+Toolbar color will be set as `colorPrimary` of FinestWebViewActivity's theme.
 But, you can override this setting using builder option `toolbarColor` or `toolbarColorRes`.